All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 TSA PreCheck will get you AND any kids 12 and under into the TSA PreCheck lane at the airport.
 These are dedicated security lanes that allow you to keep your shoes on and leave your liquids and laptops in your bags.

 Global Entry will get you and any kids 12 and under into the TSA PreCheck lane.
 You (and only you) will also have expedited reentry into the U.S. through automatic kiosks at dozens of U.S. airports, as well as some international airports.
 The full list of participating airports is available through Customs and Border Protection.
-Starting October 1, 2024 kids under 18 can get Global Entry for free if a parent already has Global Entry or is applying for Global Entry at the same time — but they do need to apply for Global Entry to access the benefits.
+As of October 1, 2024 kids under 18 can get Global Entry for free if a parent already has Global Entry or is applying for Global Entry at the same time — but they do need to apply for Global Entry to access the benefits.

 Eligibility